 Does Mac dictation software work offline in 2026?
 The subscription apps (Wispr Flow, Aqua Voice, Willow Voice) are cloud-only and do not work offline.
 On-device apps do: Infina transcribes on the Apple Neural Engine by default, and Superwhisper and MacWhisper run local models too.

 Does Infina have a free trial?
-No trial: it is a $99 one-time purchase as of July 2026 with a 7-day money-back guarantee, no questions asked, so the first week is effectively risk-free.
-The optional $10 per month cloud add-on has its own 7-day free trial.
+Yes: 2,000 words and 50 voice commands free, no card required.
+The paid plan is $99/year as of July 2026, which removes those caps, and it carries a 7-day money-back guarantee, no questions asked.
+The optional $9.99 per month cloud add-on has its own 7-day free trial.

 The bottom line

 The 2026 landscape is genuinely two different products wearing the same name.
-Cloud subscription apps rent you polished dictation for $144 to $180 a year.
-On-device apps sell you private, offline dictation once.
+Cloud subscription apps stream your audio out for polish at $144 to $180 a year.
+On-device apps keep the model, and your voice, on your Mac.

-Infina sits at the sharp end of the second camp: $99 as of July 2026, cheaper than one year of any subscription on this page, transcription that never leaves your Mac, and a $10 per month add-on that beats the subscription apps at their own polish game whenever you want it.
+Infina sits at the sharp end of the second camp: a flat $99/year as of July 2026 with unlimited words and commands, less than a year of Wispr Flow or Willow Voice, transcription that never leaves your Mac, and a $9.99 per month add-on that beats the subscription apps at their own polish game whenever you want it.

 And it holds the one capability that defines the year: dictation you can run from across the room, where "type", "send", and "open Cursor" are things you say.
 Try it risk-free for 7 days at our pricing page.